Looking for a spot

 The Al Purdy A-Frame is the original country home of late Canadian poet Al Purdy in Prince Edward County.
 A group of volunteers have worked tirelessly to get it set up as a writer’s residency offering 1-3 month-long stays, especially for poets.
 Get this — you get paid to stay there.
 You need to apply of course, and they only accept a limited number of people per season, but what a beautiful thing this is.
 We have huge admiration for everyone who pulled this together.
 We haven’t stayed here, but we’re emotional and financial sponsors of the project.
 Click here for details.

 Thirteen Moons is a retreat center about 2 hours north-east of Toronto, primarily designed for women.
 Unlike a lot of the other ones on this list, this space is more comfortable and spacious than rustic.
-All meals (organic and vegetarian) are provided the property is beautiful.
+All meals (organic and vegetarian) are provided, and the property is beautiful.
 Meals are shared with other guests.
 Click here for details.

 Khel, which means “To play” in Hindi, is a creative and meditation arts center near Caledon, just 50 minutes from Toronto.
 The host at Khel, who is an artist herself, offers workshops as well as residencies.
 Residencies run from 2-14 days, and include delicious Indian food as well as optional meditation sittings.
 Unlike most residencies, Khel only hosts one artist at a time, which makes it perfect for introspection, silence and rest.
 We haven’t visited Khel yet, if you do please let us know!
 Click here for more details.